blackboard/BBDN-REST-Demo-Java-Webapp/README.md

 <i><b>NOTE:</b> Before running the example code you must register a developer account and application as described on the Developer Community <a href="https://community.blackboard.com/docs/DOC-1579">What is the Developer Portal: Developer Registration and Application Management</a> and <a href="https://community.blackboard.com/docs/DOC-1580">Managing REST Integrations in Learn: The REST Integrations Tool for System Administrators</a> pages.
 You must also configure the script as outlined in the below Configure the Script section.</i>

-This webapp allows you to:
+This webapp allows you to:<br />
-Authenticate<br/>
+- Authenticate<br/>
-Create, Read, and Update a Data Source<br/>
+- Create, Read, and Update a Data Source<br/>
-Create, Read, and Update a Term<br/>
+- Create, Read, and Update a Term<br/>
-Create, Read, and Update a Course<br/>
+- Create, Read, and Update a Course<br/>
-Create, Read, and Update a User<br/>
+- Create, Read, and Update a User<br/>
-Create, Read, and Update a Membership<br/>
+- Create, Read, and Update a Membership<br/>
-Delete created objects in reverse order of create - membership, user, course, term, datasource.
+- Delete created objects in reverse order of create - membership, user, course, term, datasource.

 All generated output is sent to the browser.